-She received her BSc and MSc degrees in Mechanical Engineering from Shiraz University in 2014 and 2017, respectively.
-Her master project was designing, manufacturing and controlling of a 3 DoF arm exoskeleton with hydraulic actuators.
+Farimah received her BSc and MSc degrees in Mechanical Engineering from Shiraz University in 2014 and 2017, respectively.
+Her Master project was designing, manufacturing and controlling a 3 DoF human arm exoskeleton with hydraulic actuators.

-She joined Dynamic Locomotion Group in May 2017.
+Farimah joined Dynamic Locomotion Group (DLG) of MPI-IS in May 2017.
 In DLG, she is working on characterizing a soft pneumatic torque actuator.
-She is using an analytical model to overcome the challenges in these types of actuators such as bulging and the spring effect of the soft material.
+She modelled and tested different shapes for soft actuators and analyzed the effect of inflation, contact area and deformation on the efficiency of these devices.

-She joined Haptic Intelligence Department in March 2018.
-In HI department, she is participating in Haptipedia project.
+She joined the Haptic Intelligence (HI) Department in March 2018 and has been working on the Haptipedia project.
 Haptipedia is a visualized database for grounded force-feedback haptic devices and it is a collaboration between the Haptic Intelligence Department at MPI-IS and the SPIN lab at UBC.

 Iranian Journal of Science and Technology, Transactions of Mechanical Engineering, 40, pages: 77–85, Springer International Publishing, March 2016 (article)